drmerlot/startml/README.md

 It might be for you if: You want to do machine learning, you are excited to learn new things, you are focused on the fastest path to creating value, and you are (a little) impatient.

+# Install
-*startml is currently in the process of becoming an R package
+startml is an R package currently hosted here on github.
+You can install it with devtools from this repository

+If you don't have devtools, then in an R instance or Rstudio: install.packages(devtools) library(devtools)

+Then install startml:
+install_github("andrewsommerlot/startml")
+library(startml)